codyw912/context-templates/roles/role-orchestrator.md

 **Orchestrator:**
 1. Reads current status, architecture docs
+2. Checks git workflow: runs `git branch -a`, sees `develop` and `main` branches
+3. 🤝 Asks human: "I see you use gitflow (develop/main).
+Should I branch from `develop`?"
+4. Human confirms: "Yes, we work from develop and merge to main for releases"
-2. Assesses: no requirements exist, architecture implications unclear
+5. Assesses: no requirements exist, architecture implications unclear
-3. Creates draft coordination plan:
+6. Creates draft coordination plan:
    - Phase 1: Researcher investigates payment providers
    - Phase 2: Architect decides approach and designs integration (with human approval)
    - Phase 3: Architect creates specifications